 Pembroke Bonfire Night occurs on 5th November.
 Have a ball on bonfire night with fireworks and festivities transpiring in Pembroke, Pembrokeshire this evening.

-Get a kick out of a magnificent professional display of fireworks spotlighting the night sky as we keep alive the memory of Guy Fawkes Night in Pembroke.
+Enjoy an amazing professional demonstration of fireworks spotlighting the night-time sky as we celebrate Guy Fawkes Night in Pembroke.

-Date: 5th November 2021
+Date: 5th November 2022

 Start Time: 6pm